RueRivoli/FluemingoApp/README.md

-# Site de présentation — Mon App
+# Market Site for Fluemingo Mobile App

-Landing page Nuxt pour la présentation de l’application mobile (App Store).
+Landing page with Nuxt for a Mobile App

 ## Démarrage